Search posts by category

 Author Archives: Editor

-To read or download tonight’s detailed council meeting agenda, click here (pdf).
+To read or download tonight’s detailed council meeting agenda, please click here (pdf).
 The public participation portion of the meeting begins at 6:30 with presentations and awards.
 Actual city business normally doesn’t start until 7:00 or thereafter.
-And you can always watch … Continue reading
+And you can also … Continue reading